QuestTrain/questtrain-blog/_posts/2021-03-10-why-create-questtrain.markdown

 You guessed it, there is no single right answer.
 But here are some useful framing questions:

 - **Understanding engine**: What would a search engine look like if the goal was deeper understanding of nuanced topics, rather than click-through?
-- **Version control for critical thinking, decision-making, and actions**: How do we bring the advantages of software development into the learning process?
+- **Version control for critical thinking and decision-making**: How do we bring the advantages of software development into the learning process?
 How do we make critical thinking cool?
 - **Human-machine learning model**: Can we collectively build an interpretable, inclusive, and diverse AI model of the world?
 What would we learn if we could only cite data from primary sources?
-- **Presentations/papers designed for the audience**: What is the best way to share understanding with an audience?
+- **Presentations/papers designed for the audience**: Slide decks and journal articles have drawbacks - so what is the best way to share understanding with an audience?
 - **Efficient teaching**: How do I "hop on the train of thought" of a person I respect?
 How do I get a feel for how they approach a difficult problem?
 - **Goal-oriented view of the world**: Would we make more progress on hard problems if we looked at how systems could or should address goals, rather than definitions of how things currently exist?
 - **Empathy**: Would it help to see the types of questions that are important to people of different backgrounds?
 Would that provide a better understanding of their lived experiences, and how that shapes their perspectives?